Airpals logo

 For many workplace teams, shipping responsibilities include label creation, pickup scheduling, delivery confirmation, and maintaining chain-of-custody records.
 These office administrator tasks consume time that should be dedicated to facilities oversight, vendor coordination, and operational planning.

-How Managing Shipping Tasks Slows Operations
+How Managing Shipping Tasks Slows Office Operations

 Each shipment requires data entry, carrier selection, tracking follow-ups, and internal updates.
 When multiplied across departments, events, remote employees, and multi-location offices, this process creates repetitive coordination cycles.